bile0026/mikrotik_upgrade/README.md

 Note - Requires the community.routeros collection.
 Install via `ansible-galaxy collection install -r collections/requirements.yml`

+* Not suggested for use to switch to testing channel as there could be breaking changes in v7.

 # Download Method
 * Note, this method will not handle downgrades, just upgrades to the latest release in the `update_channel` set by this job. (stable, LTS, beta, testing)